jasonemiller/jasonemiller.github.io/_posts/2024-11-08-github-authentication-solution.md

     remote: Invalid username or password.
     fatal: Authentication failed for 'https://github.com/USERNAME/USERNAME.github.io.git/'

 After giving a couple more tries with the same result, I gave up and turned to Google for help.
-One search result reminded me that [GitHub has a Command Line Interface](https://cli.github.com).
+One search result reminded me [GitHub has a Command Line Interface](https://cli.github.com).

 I installed that with Homebrew, and ran `gh auth login' as directed.
 I answered some questions in the Terminal (see below) and was informed my PAT didn't include the permissions GitHub CLI needed, so I made a new PAT with the correct permissions.

     ?
 Where do you use GitHub?
 GitHub.com
     ?
 What is your preferred protocol for Git operations on this host?
 HTTPS